 - Use pesticides, herbicides, and fertilizers according to the label instructions.
 Remember not to apply them before rain and avoid over watering your plants or lawn.

 - When walking your pets, remember to pick up your animal's waste and dispose of it in a trashcan.

 - Never put motor oil in the trash or pour it on the ground or down a storm drain.
-For more information on used motor oil or filter recycling click on to the Used Oil and Filter Recycling.
+For more information on used motor oil or filter recycling click on the following link Used Oil and Filter Recycling.

 - If you're using latex-water based paints, you can wash your paint brushes directly in your kitchen or bathroom sink.
 Don't rinse your brushes into the street.
 If you use oil-based paints, clean them by rinsing brushes with solvent in a container.
 Take the unused liquid and residue to a HHW collection event.
-For a listing of HHW events click on to http://ladpw.org/general/enotifyCalendar/Calendar.aspx
+For a listing of HHW events click on the following link http://ladpw.org/general/enotifyCalendar/Calendar.aspx

-Call the City of La Verne Public Works Department at (909) 596-8741 or Los Angeles County Department of Public Works at 1-888-CLEANLA for more information on storm drain pollution prevention or to report illegal dumping.
+Call the City of La Verne Public Works Department at (909) 596-8741 or Los Angeles County Department of Public Works at 1-888-CLEANLA for more information on stormwater pollution prevention or to report illegal dumping.

-If you would like a presentation for Kindergarten-6th grade, please visit http://dpw.lacounty.gov/epd/defenders for more information on a FREE assembly to teach your students all about protecting the environment.
-For presentations to 7th-12th grade students, please contact City of La Verne at 909-596-8741.
+If you would like a presentation for Kindergarten-5th grade, please visit http://dpw.lacounty.gov/epd/defenders for more information on a FREE assembly to teach your students all about protecting the environment.
+For presentations to 6th-12th grade students, please contact City of La Verne at 909-596-8741.